ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 30 minutes.
 Finished chapter 2 of YDKJS book 3 this and object.

 **Thoughts**: Thinking that I need to do more JS exercises to fully understand what I'm learning.

+### Day 19: February 24th, 2017

+**Today's Progress**: Coded for 30 minutes.
+Finished chapter 3 of YDKSJS book 3 this and object.
+Also checked out a few courses for developing a website.

+**Thoughts**: Thinking I'm going to take a break from all this JavaScript reading and do some actual coding.